 National Ranking and Accreditation

-The School of Education (SOE) is accredited by the National Council for Accreditation of Teacher Education (NCATE) and offers a wide variety of degrees at the masters and doctoral levels, including both PhD and EdD programs.
-In its "2004 Best Graduate School" survey, U.S. News & World Report ranked Baylor's School of Education 63rd among 188 of the nation's education schools with graduate programs.
+The School of Education (SOE) is accredited by the National Council for Accreditation of Teacher Education (NCATE) and offers a wide variety of degrees at the master's and doctoral levels, including both PhD and EdD programs.
+In its "2016 Best Graduate Schools" survey, U.S. News & World Report ranked Baylor's School of Education 83rd among the nation's education schools with graduate programs.
 It is one of only three programs in the state of Texas in the top 100 and the only Texas private school in the top 100.